Scots can have independence referendum if 60% want it, says minister

 AP

-“If you consistently saw 60 percent of the population wanting a referendum — not wanting independence but wanting a referendum [to take place] — and that was sustained over a reasonably long period, then I would acknowledge that there was a desire for a referendum,” Jack said.
+“If you consistently saw 60 per cent of the population wanting a referendum – not wanting independence but wanting a referendum [to take place] – and that was sustained over a reasonably long period, then I would acknowledge that there was a desire for a referendum,” Jack said.
 “Anyone can see that.

 “But that’s not where we are and it’s not how I perceive things to be,” he added.
 “I think I’m broadly where the public are, which is that now is not the time to be having a referendum.
 We’ve had one, we’ve made our decision, let’s get on and rebuild the economy and rebuild people’s lives.”